You may need to consult more than one section to accurately represent the source used (eg. number of authors and source descriptions)

 Style notes for this reference type

-- Give inclusive page numbers for the chapter in the reference list.
+- Give the inclusive page range of the chapter in the reference list.

 Explore resources to help with reference management and enable you to effectively integrate and cite sources into your writing and assessment tasks .